silver13/H8_3D/README.md

-# CG023
-##**Firmware for CG023**

-This is an alternate firmware for the Eachine CG023 quadcopter.
-It is a port of the Eachine H8 firmware, also by me ( silverxxx).
+# Eachine H8 mini 3D firmware

+###Hardware information
-The quadcopter is based around the STM32F031 chip, Cortex M0 processor with 16K flash memory.
+The eachine H8 3D uses a STM32F031 processor with 16K flash, MPU 6052 gyro and XN297 radio.

-###Compiling:
-Compile using MDK-ARM toolchain aka Keil uVision.
-A special version is available for stm32F0xx devices ( full free version ), but it's not necessary since the 32K limit of the free version is above the cpu's 16K.
-STM32 support may need to be installed using the "pack installer"

-Opening the project file in Keil will also ask to install the pack if not present.
+It also has a 5V step-up onboard, followed by a 2.8V linear reg.
+Because of this, care should be taken not too overdischarge the battery, as the quad will not reset until the battery will become very low.

+For this reason, the firmware currently uses the "#define LVC_PREVENT_RESET" to reduce the throttle when the battery is too low.

+Do not change the motor pins as setting the incorrectly will break the board.

+###Installation and Support
+**Flashing instructions same as the CG023 in the link below**

+Currently this port is covered by the CG023 thread on rcgroups. http://www.rcgroups.com/forums/showthread.php?t=2634611#post34381034

 ###Radio protocol:
-Current options are stock cg023 transmitter ,H8 mini transmitter / devo, CX-10 (later "blue" variant) and H7.
-Protocol is by default H8 mini protocol, and can be changed in file config.h
+Now using bayang protocol, original protocol to be added in the future.
+Some other protocols can also be selected.

 ###Accelerometer calibration:
 Move the pitch stick down 3 times within about 2 seconds.
 Needs to be done on a level surface.
 Saved so it only needs to be done once.
 You may need to use high rates in order to reach the treshold.
+High rates only right now.

+### Level mode
+Levelmode gestures only work in high rates right now.

 ###Differences from H8 version:
- * rates have been integrated into protocol file, and depend on protocol abilities
  * the quadcopter rate ( in deg/sec) is no longer multiplied by 2, so it's the actual rate with devo.
  * acro only version can be compiled by enabling respective setting in config.h
- * LEVEL_MAX_RATE is now a hardware limit and does not affect pid kp and ki

-###Hardware settings
-The STM32 port ( this firmware ) is designed to be configurable in order to be adaptable to other boards.Hardware configuration  settings are found in file hardware.h .
-Right now, only xn297 radio and invensense gyro (sometimes marked M5xx or M6xx) are supported.
-Pwm pins can be set to PA0 - PA11 , PB0 , PB1.
-Radio SPI and gyro I2C can be set to any PAx or PBx pins.

 ###Linux/gcc version
 The gcc version compiles close to 16k, and may need turning off features in order to make it fit.
-Read install.md for additional information.
+Read install.md for flashing information.

-###Installation and Support
-Currently this port is covered by the it's own thread on rcgroups. http://www.rcgroups.com/forums/showthread.php?t=2634611#post34381034

 ###Wiki
 http://sirdomsen.diskstation.me/dokuwiki/doku.php?id=start

 ###History:

+####07.08.16
+* initial code posted

+###Old CG023 History:

 ####03.08.16
 * added bluetooth beacon functionality